Parmeet-Ab/mcmaster-course-tool/README.md

 - The professor(s) teaching it this semester, pulled from the live timetable API
 - Their Rate My Professor overall rating, difficulty score, and review count

+A loading spinner shows while the request is in flight so it's always clear the extension is working.

 ---

 ## Architecture